onehilltech/ember-cli-mdc/README.md

 * Ember components for Material Components
 * Individual packages for selective integration and usage of Material Components
+* Intuitive design to minimize accidental and inherit complexities of Material Components
+* Themeable components at both the framework and application level
 * Seamless integration with [Corber](http://corber.io/)
 * Plays nicely with [FastBoot](https://github.com/ember-fastboot/fastboot)
-* Intuitive design to minimize accidental and inherit complexities of Material Components

 Installation
 ------------